scaleway/terraform-provider-scaleway/docs/resources/k8s_pool.md

 - `updated_at` - The last update date of the pool.
 - `version` - The version of the pool.
 - `current_size` - The size of the pool at the time the terraform state was updated.
+- `private_ip` - The list of private IP addresses associated with the resource.
+    - `id` - The ID of the IP address resource.
+    - `address` - The private IP address.

 ## Zone